This story was originally published Dec 9, 2017

 The Libratone Q Adapt headphones weigh 7 ounces, which makes them heavier than most other headphones in the class, like the also excellent Bose On Ear headphones, which weigh just 5.7 ounces (but also have considerably less battery life).

 The puffy padding makes the ear cups rounder than I’m used to, so sometimes they’d actually flip sideways when I adjusted them.
 The fit felt great most of the time, but this did happen a couple times.

 The gesture control for making calls, changing volume and other typical functions works fine, but I still find myself preferring actual buttons.
 Apparently, I’m a person who touches his headphones a lot.
 I didn’t have nearly as many false activations as I did with the Pixel Buds, though.

-Should you buy them?
+Should you buy the Libratone Q Adapt headphones?
 At the full retail price of $249, these can be a tough sell.
-There are a lot of solid options out there at that $200 and below range, and while the noise cancellng and Google integration is great, you have to weigh them against the price difference.
+There are a lot of solid options out there at that $200 and below range, and while the noise cancelling and Google integration is great, you have to weigh them against the price difference.
 Right now, however, the price is just $179, which makes them much more competitive.

-Overall, this is a very solid pair of headphones that become even better you’re using a Pixel 2 or any other Android device running the latest version of the software.
+Overall, the Libratone Q Adapt is a very solid pair of headphones that become even better you’re using a Pixel 2 or any other Android device running the latest version of the software.